h82258652/windows-uwp.zh-cn/windows-apps-src/security/microsoft-passport-login.md

     }
     ```

--   在登录页中，你需要处理 OnNavigatedTo 事件来验证 Microsoft Passport 在此计算机上是否可用。 在 Login.xaml.cs 中，实现以下项。 你会注意到 MicrosoftPassportHelper 对象标记一个错误。 这是因为我们尚未实现它。
+-   In the Login page you need to handle the OnNavigatedTo event to validate if Microsoft Passport is available on this machine.
+In Login.xaml.cs implement the following.
+You will notice that the MicrosoftPassportHelper object flags an error.
+This is because we have not implement it yet.

     ```cs
     public sealed partial class Login : Page